If I was your father, I wouldn’t be there for you, either.

 The evidence indicates a harsh truth: Fathers never have been our guardians, and they never gave us the answers.
 Fathers who do guide their sons do it more for themselves—to keep their sons as presentable as possible.
 Resentment builds as a result.
 It would be tough to be one of Mitt Romney’s sons.
 Everything you have is because of your father.
 Maybe you could have done it on your own, but you’d never know.
 This creates feelings of dependence that are just as difficult to deal with as an absent father.

-Even if your father was a total asshole, at least he was able to donate sperm.
-If he was a pussy who felt bad about having sex with a drunk chick (your mom) then you wouldn’t even be here.
+Even if your father was a total butthole, at least he was able to donate sperm.
+If he was a wuss who felt bad about having sex with a drunk chick (your mom) then you wouldn’t even be here.
 Would you rather not be here?
 No, of course not.
 You’re now alive and smart enough to read and understand these words, so you’re smart enough to be your own father.

-Besides, the only reason it’s okay to bitch about an absent or unsupportive father now is because a group of perpetual adolescents in the 80s saw that women were blaming their problems on everyone else, and they wanted to cash in on the socially acceptable whining, too.
+Besides, the only reason it’s okay to whine about an absent or unsupportive father now is because a group of perpetual adolescents in the 80s saw that women were blaming their problems on everyone else, and they wanted to cash in on the socially acceptable whining, too.

 Religion can be dangerous because it teaches people their feelings of benevolence, love, and understanding is something outside of us called God.
 All goodness we feel must not be part of who we are, but a projection.
 Men have done the same thing to themselves.
 We have taught each other that our feelings of an ideal father are not a part of us, but something that died when our fathers skipped town or never hugged us.
 What was originally a vision of the archetypal father has become a hopeless projection.
 As long as you compare your father to this hopeless projection, you’ll nitpick him to smithereens, and you’ll always be wanting for something that never did exist.